dylanb/a11yfy/README.md

 ### Getting started

+This assumes that you have git installed with the command line tools for git enabled

 1. Fork
 2. Clone
 3. Install Node.js and npm
 4. npm install testem -g
+5. npm install grunt -g
+6. npm install grunt-cli -g
-5. Change directory into the cloned repository's directory and install the dependencies
+7. Change directory into the cloned repository's directory and install the dependencies
-6. npm install
+8. npm install
-7. grunt all
+9. grunt all